 AIA, LEED AP, Adjunct Faculty

 Christine Mondor has been active in shaping Pittsburgh’s buildings and landscapes as an architect, educator and activist.
 Her diverse experience enables her to note trends and technologies and bring benefit across project types.
-In over a decade of experience, Christine has worked with contractors to build custom residential homes and additions.
-She has worked with builders to create award winning historic housing and has explored the use of new technologies for more efficient affordable urban housing in projects such as Crawford Square and Voskamp Village.
+In over a decade of experience, Christine has worked with contractors to build custom residential homes and additions, collaborated with builders to create award winning historic housing, and has explored the use of new technologies for more efficient affordable urban housing in projects such as Crawford Square and Voskamp Village.